vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

   or dry socket, etc.?
 What medications are recommended for me to keep in stock, if any?
 At what threshold of pain should I reach out to the dental office?

+## Notes from actual appointment booking phone call

+Failed call attempt on 2023-06-09 at 11:45 AM: No representative available